 Parental benefit (vanemahüvitis) compensates for labour income not received by stay-at-home parent after a child birth.
-The size of the benefit is calculated according to the applicant's average gross income taxed with social tax (i.e. earnings) in the previous calendar year.
+Since September 2019, the calculation of parental benefit is based on the income of the 12 calendar months preceding the pregnancy (9 months) (see also section 2.5.3).
 Partial accumulation with labour earnings is allowed.
 Duration is up to 18 months.
 The parental benefit is subject to income tax.
-Two sets of amendments to the legislation were accepted in December 2017 and October 2018 and the new policy rules take effect gradually in 2018-2022.